psas/psas.github.com/projects/index.markdown

 ---
 layout: page
 title: Projects
 description: "The work we do spans across many launches and rockets.
-Our special projects come from deep needs in the aerospace world for solutions."
+Our special projects come from deep needs in the amateur aerospace community."
 image:
   feature: slider_hdlaunch.jpg
 ---